mreishus/k6/README.md

 We use these scripts to benchmark Object Cache Pro and Relay with various hosting partners.

+## FORK README

+**July 2025**
+Added `woo-checkout-block.js` for testing WooCommerce stores using block themes and the Store API.
+This script maintains the same test flow as `woo-checkout.js` but uses modern WooCommerce APIs and selectors.
+Small updates to the "Reset WooCommerce" commands.

 ## Setup

 Make sure [k6 is installed](https://k6.io/docs/getting-started/installation/).